To make Gyro Sensor blocks appear in VEXcode V5, a 3-Wire Gyro Sensor must be configured in the Devices window.

 wait (2) seconds

-print ([BrainInertial v] orientation of [roll v]) on [Brain v] ◀ and set cursor to next row
+print ([BrainInertial v] orientation of [roll v] in degrees) on [Brain v] ◀ and set cursor to next row

 Set Heading#